History of Mike Lawler in Timeline

 Mike Lawler

-September 9, 1986: Birth of Michael Lawler
+September 9, 1986: Birth of Michael Vincent Lawler

-2005: Removal from Michael Jackson Trial Courtroom
+2005: Assistance with Michael Jackson Trial

-2006: Michael Jackson Costume Incident
+2006: Michael Jackson Costume Controversy

 2009: Graduation from Manhattan College

-In 2009, Michael Lawler earned his Bachelor of Science degree in accounting and finance from Manhattan College and was named valedictorian of his graduating class.
+In 2009, Lawler earned his Bachelor of Science degree in accounting and finance from Manhattan College and was named valedictorian of his graduating class.

-2016: Republican Convention Delegate for Donald Trump
+2016: Republican Convention Delegate

-2018: Co-founding of Checkmate Strategies
+2018: Co-founding Checkmate Strategies

 2020: Election to New York State Assembly